tpmmthomas/poml-simulation/README.md

 # PoML-Sim

-An independent, paper-aligned teaching implementation of **Proof of ML Inference (PoML)**.
-It includes a runnable protocol simulator, the liveness and wasted-work experiments, and the appendix compatibility and complexity tools.
-It does not reproduce the paper's archived numerical results by construction.
+An implementation of **Proof of ML Inference
+(PoML)**.
+It includes a runnable protocol simulator, the liveness and wasted-work experiments.

 Use Python 3.11+ on Linux.
 Start with the lightweight protocol demonstration: